Maithilishetty/Mobile_Robotics_Team22/README.md

 ## Single Image Enhancement

-Last is the image enhancement project, which is an extremely simple project that can be used to test various image enhancement algorithms on single images at a time, to see if features and contrast will be improved.
+Last is the image enhancement project, which is a simple project that can be used to test various image enhancement algorithms on single images at a time, to see if features and contrast will be improved.
 First, install dependencies:

 - CMake: ```sudo apt-get install cmake```
 - OpenCV 4.2.0: ```sudo apt-get install libopencv-dev```